Miniature Border Collie Guide: Size, Temperament, Grooming & More!

 You also have to think about the maintenance involved in having a dog.
 They need grooming, some more than others.

-If you don’t have much time to dedicate to this, you must look for a dog that doesn’t shed too much.
+If you don’t have much time to dedicate to this, you will have to look for a dog that doesn’t shed too much.

-If you like dogs with floppy ears, remember they are prone to ear infections.
-You must examine their ears regularly and clean them to prevent infections from developing.
+If you like dogs with floppy ears, keep in mind that they are prone to ear infections.
+You will have to examine their ears on a regular basis and clean them to stop infections developing.

 Have you Considered Adopting an Older Dog?